How to Use Windows Laptop as Second Monitor for Mac

 Related resource: Second Monitor Keeps Going to Sleep (Fix)

-1. Install 5KPlayer on your Windows laptop
+1. Put 5KPlayer on your Windows laptop

 Useful tip: How to Disable Laptop Keyboard Permanently in Windows 11

-2. Activate AirPlay service on 5KPlayer
+2. Turn on AirPlay in 5KPlayer

 Handy guide: How to Keep Laptop On When Closed in Windows 11

-2. Click on “Displays.”Mac System Preferences Displays Settings
+2. Click “Displays.”Mac System Preferences Displays Settings

 4. Adjust display settings (optional)

-2. Click on the “Arrangement” tab.
-Here, you’ll see the representation of your screens.Mac airplay mirror or extend display and arrangement settings
+2. Go to the “Arrangement” tab.
+Here, you’ll see your screens.
+Drag them around to match how you’ve got them set up physically (like if your laptop is on the right side of your Mac, put it there on the screen too).Mac airplay mirror or extend display and arrangement settings

 Related problem: Second Monitor Keeps Going to Sleep (Fix)